Rumble binary verification

-To get started, download the latest version of the verifier from the Tools page, along with the PGP signature file for the selected architecture.
+To get started, download the latest version of the verifier from the bottom of this page along with the PGP signature file for the selected architecture.

-To validate the signature of version 1.0.0 of the Rumble Verifier for Windows 64-bit, you will need a GPG client and to run the following commands.
+To validate the signature of the Rumble Verifier for Windows 64-bit, you will need a GPG client and to run the following commands:

-Successful validation is indicated by a message indicating a valid signature was made by key ID
+Successful validation will show a valid signature by key ID